 IndyPL expressly disclaims any liability or responsibility arising from access to or use of information obtained through its electronic information systems, or any consequences thereof.
 Conducting business or personal transactions such as credit card purchases, stock trades, bank transactions, etc., or accessing systems where such personal or business data are stored is not recommended.
 The Library's computing environment does not maintain sufficient safeguards to protect such activities.

 Users of Library computing resources should be aware of the possibility of contamination by computer viruses and Trojans.
-Viruses may also spread to other computers including the user's own personal or business computers via email, or via media such as floppy, CDROM, or USB Flash Drives.
+Viruses may also spread to other computers including the user's own personal or business computers via email, or via media.
 Users are therefore warned that it is not possible to provide a 100% virus free environment and that the user accepts such risks while using the Library's computing resources.